mooreds/docs-1/bootstrapped-apps.md

 ### Authorizations

-If your application requires the user to add credentials for data connections, you'll want to send your users to the Transposit-hosted data connections page.
+If your application requires user credentials for data connections, send users to the Transposit-hosted data connections page.
 You can get the url for this page from the SDK:

 ```text
 transposit.getConnectionLocation();